loopwerk/loopwerk.io/content/articles/2021-01-31-saga-2-api-design.md

   )
 ```

 As you can see, a lot more is going on now.
 First of all we declare our own metadata type, `ArticleMetadata`.
 In our case we declare this type to have an array of tags, an optional summary and an optional `public` flag, that we default to `true` via the `isPublic` computed property.
-This means that we can write articles like this and the metadata contained within the Markdown file with be parsed as expected:
+This means that we can write articles like this and the metadata contained within the Markdown file will be parsed as expected:

 ```
 ---